damnlie/hypernode.github.io/_posts/2014-02-16-configuring-nginx.md

 module](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html) of
 nginx has a different syntax, but is generally easier.
-To rewrite all URL's in the format of `/invoice/345232.pdf` to `/invoice.php?id=345232` you would create a file called `server.rewrite-invoices` containing:
+To rewrite all URL's in the format of `/invoice/345232.pdf` to `/invoice.php?id=345232` you would create a file called `server.rewrites` containing:

 ```nginx
 rewrite ^/invoice/(\d+).pdf$ /invoice.php?id=$1 break;